Here is an article about our philosophy. You may need to get a big cup of tea before settling into this ! Originally written in early 2017.

 To address this issue, the concept of the Transition Town was born in Totnes, Devon, some 10 years ago.
 The Aim was to start looking at what a community could do about the problem at the small scale level, so that people didn’t feel helpless.
 This idea flourished, and has spread around the world to thousands of communities.
 Including Hythe back in 2010.

-The remainder of the group felt that it was important not to lose the opportunity and to try a different tack in bringing benefits to members of our community in a way that ordinary people could easily understand and engage in.
+I felt that it was important not to lose the opportunity for individuals to engage in their own activities which align with Transition ideals, so this site is dedicated to a different tack in bringing benefits to members of our community in a way that ordinary people can easily engage in, in their own way.

 Like everyone else, we are also more aware of how food, exercise, and stress affects our life and wellbeing.
-During many hours of discussion we came to the conclusion that if we concentrated on facilitating the members of our community towards improving the availability of sustainable, local, quality food, learning to share resources, and using creative solutions to save money and improve our resilient skill set, this would have a very interesting side effect: All of these activities would reduce our carbon footprint without even having to think about it!
+During many hours of discussion we came to the conclusion that if we concentrated on improving our availability of sustainable, local, quality food, learning to share resources, and using creative solutions to save money and improve our resilient skill set, this would have a very interesting side effect: All of these activities would reduce our carbon footprint without even having to think about it!
 Thus the primary goals of Transition are also met.
-That’s known as a win-win!
-And HytheAlive was born – a fitting name to capture our passion in this town of ours, and the possibilities within.
+HytheAlive is our chosen working title for this process to capture the possibilities open to any individual in our town.

 So what sort of things can we do?
 Our personal mission is to “Take positive action in a changing world through food, sharing, creativity and wellbeing”.
 We believe that these four cornerstones are key in achieving fruition.

 We will be taking inspiration from many of the current trends, some of which you may have already heard of, such as Blue Zones, Hygge, Edible Gardens, cycling, co-housing, frugal living, foraging, prepping, up-cycling, resilience, plant based diets, land sharing, and others to guide our thoughts and activities.